-AL2023 vs. AL2: less disk space with ext4
+AL2023 vs. AL2: less disk space with ext4?

 We started migrating from Amazon Linux 2 (AL2) to Amazon Linux 2023 (AL2023) a month ago.
-While testing workloads on AL2023 in the pre-production environment, I noticed slightly higher disk utilization compared to the same workload on AL2.
+While testing workloads on AL2023 in the pre-production environment, I noticed slightly higher disk usage compared to the same workload on AL2.
 In this post, I'll share my investigation.

 AL2023 has less free disk space with ext4, compared to AL2